calaldees/teachingWorkshops/schoolOfETD/programming_frameworks_and_languages/puddings.md

 What now
 --------

-Have I failed you all with my utter inability to teach? or are you a bunch of award-winning puddings?
+Have I let you down with my teaching? or are you a bunch of award-winning puddings?

-Further impact ...?

 ### What should have been done differently?